ACCLAB/DABEST-python/README.md

 5.  **Other Visualization Improvements**:

-    - **Raw, Contrast, and Summary bars**: Our visualization package now includes three types of customizable bars to enhance data
+    - **Comparing means and effect sizes**: The estimation plots now include three types of customizable visual features to enhance contextualization and comparison of means and effect sizes:

-      interpretation:
+      - **Bars for the mean of the observed values (`raw_bars`)**:

-      - **Raw Bars**: Colored rectangles that extend from the zero line to the mean of each group’s raw data.
+        Colored rectangles that extend from the zero line to the mean of each group’s raw data.
 These bars visually highlight the central tendency of the raw data.

-      - **Contrast Bars**: Similar to raw bars, these highlight the effect size difference between two groups (typically test and control) in the contrast axis.
+      - **Bars for effect size/s (`contrast_bars`)**: Similar to raw
+        bars, these highlight the effect-size difference between two groups (typically test and control) in the contrast axis.
 They provide a visual representation of the differences between groups.

-      - **Summary Bars**: Optional bars that can be added to emphasize a specific effect size across the entire contrast axis.
+      - **Summary bands (`reference_band`)**: An optional band or ribbon that can be added to emphasize a specific effect size’s confidence interval that is used as a reference range across the entire contrast axis.
 Unlike raw and contrast bars, these span horizontally (or vertically if `horizontal=True`) and are not displayed by default.

         Raw and contrast bars are shown by default.
-Users can customize these bars and add summary bars as needed.
+Users can customize these bars and add summary bands as needed.
 For detailed customization instructions, please refer to the [Plot Aesthetics tutorial](../tutorials/09-plot_aesthetics.html).

-    - **Tighter spacing in Delta-Delta and Mini-Meta Plots**: We have adjusted the spacing of delta-delta and mini-meta plots to reduce whitespace.
+    - **Tighter spacing in delta-delta and mini-meta plots**: We have adjusted the spacing of delta-delta and mini-meta plots to reduce whitespace.
 The new format brings the overall effect size closer to the two-groups effect sizes.
 In addition, delta-delta plots now have a gap in the zero line to separate the delta-delta from the ∆ effect sizes.

-    - **Delta-Delta Effect Sizes for Proportion Plots**: In addition to continuous data, delta-delta plots now support binary data (proportions).
+    - **Delta-delta effect sizes for proportion plots**: In addition to continuous data, delta-delta plots now support binary data (proportions).
 This means that 2-way designs for binary outcomes can be analyzed with DABEST.

-    - **Proportion Plots Sample Sizes**: The sample size of each binary option for each group can now be displayed.
+    - **Proportion plots sample sizes**: The sample size of each binary option for each group can now be displayed.
 These can be toggled on/off via the `prop_sample_counts` parameter.

-    - **Effect Size Lines for Paired Plots**: Along with lines connecting paired observed values, the paired plots now also display lines linking the effect sizes within a group in the contrast axes.
+    - **Effect size lines for paired plots**: Along with lines connecting paired observed values, the paired plots now also display lines linking the effect sizes within a group in the contrast axes.
 These lines can be toggled on/off via the `contrast_paired_lines` parameter.

-    - **Baseline Error Curves**: To represent the baseline/control group in the contrast axes, it is now possible to plot the baseline dot and the baseline error curve.
+    - **Baseline error curves**: To represent the baseline/control group in the contrast axes, it is now possible to plot the baseline dot and the baseline error curve.
 The dot is shown by default, while the curve can be toggled on/off via the `show_baseline_ec`